-Basics of virtualization :
+Basics of virtualization:

-The underlying platform in virtualization is generally referred to as host and the software that runs in the VM environment is called as the guest.
+The underlying platform in virtualization is generally referred to as host and the software that runs in the VM environment is called the guest.
 Here the virtualization layer covers the physical hardware.
 Operating System accesses physical hardware through virtualization layer.
-Applications can issue instruction by using OS interface as well as directly using virtualizing layer interface.
-This design enables the users to use applications not compatible with the operating system.
+Applications can issue instruction by using the OS interface as well as directly using virtualizing layer interface.
+This design enables users to use applications not compatible with the operating system.

-Types of cloud computing Services:
+Types of cloud computing services:

 The computing services are broadly divided into three categories – Software as a Service, Platform as a Service and Infrastructure as a Service.
 Based on the requirement users can opt for any of the services.